 Oats are a traditional grain fed to horses.
 However, horses may also be fed small amounts of other grains like corn.
 Some grains, such as wheat, aren't always good for horses.
 The seed head of grasses would be the closest thing a wild horse would come to eating grains in their natural environment.

 Grains that are grown, harvested, and processed using modern-day methods are not natural foods for horses.
 It is easy to feed too much grain to horses.
 Grain also doesn't require a similar length of chewing time, nor does it contain the levels of silica that grass does.
 This can contribute to issues including ulcers and dental problems.
 A horse that over-eats a large amount of grain may have colic or founder.

 Concentrates are usually a mixture of things like grains, flaxseed, beet pulp, molasses for energy and flavor, bran, vitamins and minerals, and other ingredients.
 Commercial mixes may have a number of ingredients in them, or some feed mills will mix concentrates to your specifications (only practical when you have a large number of horses to feed).

 Concentrate mixes, like grain, help make up for any shortfall in nutrition and provide a quick source of energy.
 Mares in foal, nursing mares, performance, or working horses often benefit from being fed concentrates in addition to grass or hay.Continue to 5 of 8 below.

 Salt and Minerals

 Supplements such as salt and minerals may be included in a concentrate mix or may be offered separately.
 A salt block or loose salt in a pasture or stall allows horses to help themselves when they have a craving.
 Some salt may come mixed with minerals.
-Some people offer free choice minerals as well, or it can be added into the horse's grain or concentrate meal.
-Many people find that salt is consumed more during the summer months than in the colder weather.
+Some people offer free-choice minerals as well, or they may add them into the horse's grain or concentrate meal.
+Many people find that salt is consumed more during the summer months than in colder weather.

 06 of 08